Vehicle-to-grid backup coverage introduction

 - Battery performance variability: Temperature, battery age, and manufacturer limits can reduce usable energy and allowable discharge power.

-In real deployments, V2G backup is often combined with load shedding, on-site solar, stationary batteries, or generators.
+In real vehicle-to-grid deployments, backup is often combined with load shedding, on-site solar, stationary batteries, or generators.
 If your results show a shortfall, the fastest levers are usually (1) lowering the critical load, (2) increasing the number of participating EVs, (3) increasing discharge power per EV, or (4) increasing starting SoC through managed charging.

-When you interpret results, separate energy questions from power questions.
+When you interpret the results, separate energy questions from power questions.
 Energy answers “How long can we run?” while power answers “Can we run it at all?”
 A fleet can have plenty of kWh but still fail to cover a high kW load if the chargers are small or if only a few vehicles are connected.
 Conversely, a fleet can have enough kW to meet the load but still run out of energy quickly if the reserve is high or the starting SoC is low.

 Also consider operational realities: vehicles may arrive and depart during an outage, drivers may need minimum charge for emergency travel, and some sites may prioritize certain circuits at different times (for example, refrigeration overnight, ventilation during occupied hours).
 This calculator does not schedule those changes, but you can approximate them by running multiple scenarios with different critical loads and durations.